Impact Stories

 Making Memories and Living Life as a Kid at Camp

-Making Memories and Living Life as a Kid at Camp Ryleigh had a camp experience unlike any summer camp a couple of years ago.
+[vc_row type=”in_container” full_screen_row_position=”middle” scene_position=”center” text_color=”dark” text_align=”left” overlay_strength=”0.3″][vc_column column_padding=”no-extra-padding” column_padding_position=”all” background_color_opacity=”1″ background_hover_color_opacity=”1″ width=”1/1″ tablet_text_alignment=”default” phone_text_alignment=”default”][vc_column_text] Making Memories and Living Life as a Kid at Camp Ryleigh had a camp experience unlike any summer camp a couple of years ago.
 And for a teen battling pulmonary illness, it was an opportunity to overcome fears and achieve hopes to help this child enjoy the experience.
 There’s nothing quite like summer camp.
 A place to experience freedom, learn valuable skills and form new friendships that last a lifetime.
-Flying Horse Farms offers the many amenities you’ve come to expect at camp: arts and crafts, canoeing, archery, ropes course and much more.
-But unlike other summer camps, this has
+Flying Horse Farms offers the many amenities you’ve come to expect at camp:

 Saddling up with Confidence and Trust